 If you’re looking for good quality, nutritious grain-free food, you should examine their content labels very carefully to check for these:

-- Carbohydrates: If you are switching to grain-free because you want lower carbs in your cat’s food, then make sure that the food you choose is in fact low-carb.
-Opt for options that have no more than 30% carbohydrate on a dry matter basis.
+- Carbohydrates: If you are switching to grain-free because you want lower carbs in your cat’s food, then make sure that the food you choose is low-carb.
+Opt for foods with more than 30% carbohydrate on a dry matter basis.

 - Protein: Grain-free or not, always check the protein amount and source.
 Don’t go for less than 35% protein on a dry matter basis.
 Also, besides animal-sourced protein, are there any plant-based sources of digestible protein?

 - Replacements: Which foods have been used to replace grains, and are these good for your cat?
 Do these replacements make up for the fiber, protein, and minerals that would otherwise have come from grains?